anmalkov/brief/Threat Model/threat-model-template.md

-# Security Plan – [sp-project-name]
+# Security Plan – [tm-project-name]

 ## Preamble

-CSE cannot certify/attest to security of an architecture nor code – the below is intended to help identify and track design decisions and outstanding work related to discussed attack vectors identified during the engagement and intended to provide guidance to CSE dev crews.
+The curators of this document cannot certify/attest to security of an architecture nor code – the below is intended to help identify and track design decisions and outstanding work related to discussed attack vectors identified during the engagement and intended to provide guidance to CSE dev crews.

-This template is intended to help assess security risk within customer engagement and produces backlog recommendations to mitigate that risk.
-Security reommendations can be used in conjunction with those suggested via [BRIE (https://aka.ms/BRIE)](https://aka.ms/BRIE).
+This template is intended to help assess security risk within customer engagement and produce backlog recommendations to mitigate that risk.
+Security recommendations can be used in conjunction with those suggested via [BRIE (https://aka.ms/BRIE)](https://aka.ms/BRIE).

 ## Overview

-Please find the Threat Model for [sp-project-name] below.
+Please find the Threat Model for [tm-project-name] below.
 This document shows the threat model and data flow diagram of the application.
 These artifacts were constructed based on documentation and source code from the project itself and are subject to change as the architecture and codebase evolves.
 Each of the labeled entities in the figures below are accompanied by meta-information which describes the threats, describes the data in scope, and recommendations for security controls.

 ## Diagrams